vancluever/terraform-provider-acme/README.md

    Defaults to `false`. **Note that this option has no effect when using an external CSR - it must be enabled in the CSR itself.**

+##### Timeouts

+The `acme_certificate` resource honors the `delete` timeout that can be specified in the general [`timeout`][16] property of a resource.
+The default is 20 minutes.
+When specified, this controls the amount of time the provider waits for a revoked certificate to show up in the CA's CRL, by checking its OCSP endpoint until revocation is confirmed.

 ##### Using DNS challenges

 ACME and ACME CAs such as Let's Encrypt may support [DNS challenges][11], which